This is a guest post by Jared Romey of SpeakingLatino.com.

 China, chiringa, mahon.
 An orange, kite, jeans.
 Useless in Mexico.

-The truth is that Spanish changes so much from one country to another that some vocabulary you learned may not help.
+The truth is that Spanish changes so much from one country to another that some vocabulary and phrases you learned may not help.

 One solution to this is to use a matrix of Spanish comparisons: